 involved represent approximately 88 thousand bank slips that are sent every month

 for collecting copyrights from users of musical works, which are publicly known

-the last five years, distribution of copyrights grew 153%, for the advantage
+Over the last year, distribution of copyrights grew 10%, for the advantage

 of composers and artists.
 These figures are the result of successful collection

 strategies, such as awareness campaigns among music users, the increase of the

 capillarity of Ecad in the country, a stronger presence in the recovery of bad

 debts, in addition to new agreements with users from big networks.
 Technological

 education was also one of the main reasons to achieve collection and